On the Day of the TExMaT Test

 - Test centers do not have large waiting areas.
-Friends or relatives who accompany you to the test center will not be permitted to wait in the test center or be in contact with you while you are taking the test.
+Friends or relatives who accompany you to the test center are not permitted to wait in the test center or be in contact with you while you are taking the test.
 Except for ETS-authorized observers, visitors are not permitted in the testing room while testing is in progress, including breaks.

 - ID verification at the test center may include photographing and fingerprinting.
 It may also include videotaping or other forms of electronic ID confirmation.
 If you refuse to participate in these security measures, you may not be permitted to test and you will forfeit your registration and test fees.
 This is in addition to the requirement that you must present valid and acceptable identification.

 - Food, drinks and tobacco are not allowed in the testing room.